timodonnell/timodonnell.github.io/_includes/about.md

-I am an immunologist and software engineer.
-I currently work at [Open Athena](https://www.openathena.ai/), a non-profit that helps academic scientists develop large machine learning models.
-I also occasionally do some [independent consulting](https://inferenceprojects.com) at the intersection of immunology and machine learning.
-Prior to this, I spent a year working at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that is working to decode the information hidden in immune receptor repertoires.
+I'm Tim, an immunologist and software engineer.
+I work at [Open Athena](https://www.openathena.ai/), a non-profit that helps academic scientists develop large machine learning models.
+I also occasionally help biotechs as an [independent consultant](https://inferenceprojects.com), working at the intersection of immunology and machine learning.
+Prior to this, I spent a year at a [focused research organization](https://www.convergentresearch.org/about-fros) called [Imprint](https://www.imprint.org/) that aims to decode disease information hidden in immune receptor repertoires.

 From 2020-2022, I was a senior scientist at the [Tisch Cancer Institute](https://icahn.mssm.edu/research/tisch) at the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
 I worked on